VladimirShitov/genomes_mapping/README.md

 >WP_000002542.1[genome:GCF_002741575.1_ASM274157v1_]  MULTISPECIES: S26 family signal peptidase [Enterobacteriaceae] [start:2854078] [end:2855052] [genome:GCF_002741575.1_ASM274157v1_]
 MANMFALILVIATLVTGILWCVDKFFFAPKRRERQAAAQAAAGDSLDKATLKKVAPKPGWLETGASVFPVLAIVLIVRSFIYEPFQIPSGSMMPTLLIGDFILVEKFAYGIKDPIYQKTLIETGHPKRGDIVVFKYPEDPKLDYIKRAVGLPGDKVTYDPVSKELTIQPGCSSGQACENALPVTYSNVEPSDFVQTFSRRNGGEATSGFFEVPKNETKENGIRLSERKETLGDVTHRILTVPIAQDQVGMYYQQPGQQLATWIVPPGQYFMMGDNRDNSADSRYWGFVPEANLVGRATAIWMSFDKQEGEWPTGVRLSRIGGIH
 ```
 Gene IDs are concatenated with genome IDs.
 It helps to distinguish genes with the same name after CD-hit clustering.
-Also information about start, end, and genome of eache gene is written in square brackets.
+Also information about **start**, **end**, and **genome** of each gene is written in square brackets.
 File can be found in *./results/proteome.faa*.

 This function also creates *./results/genes_info.tsv* file.
 It is a tab-separated table with two columns: **gene** and **info**.
 Information is extracted from fasta files headers.
 For sequences above the file will look like this:
 ```